Project Summary

 Next Steps

-• It is anticipated the project will go out to bid by the fourth quarter of 2024.
+- It is anticipated the project will go out to bid in the first quarter of 2025.